 Born in Berlin, Germany, Charlotte was not only a precocious figure skater but a talented musician as well, performing on stage with the Berlin Philharmonic orchestra at age seven, three years before she even started skating.
 She excelled at playing the piano, harp, lute and mandolin and only ended up on the ice originally as the result of medical advice, her doctor advising her start skating as a treatment to nervous and growth issues.
 First skating under the tutelage of Paul Münder, Charlotte skated originally as part of a duo with her brother Fritz.

-A 'pre-teen' by today's terminology, Charlotte bypassed a career in the "amateur ranks" and embarked on a professional career.
+A 'pre-teen' by today's terminology, Charlotte bypassed a career in the 'amateur ranks' and embarked on a professional career despite her father's disapproval of her getting into show business.
 By 1909, she was starring in Eisballets at Admiralspalast in Germany, which were essentially combinations of pantomime and musical comedy acted out on ice skates.
 When these productions became cost ineffective in Germany at the onset of World War I, Charlotte made history in becoming the first performer to star in a Broadway show when she appeared in 'Hip-Hip-Hooray!' at the New York Hippodrome with twenty other Eisballet performers.
 This show kicked off four hundred and twenty five performances by Charlotte in three hundred days days.
 Following "Hip-Hip-Hooray", Charlotte traveled the U.S. with "Hip-Hip-Hooray" and went on to star in another successful production called "Get Together" which had a nearly four hundred performance run.
 Charlotte not only starred in the "Red Shoes" ice ballet in "Get Together", but choreographed for the production as well.

 Natalie Merchant's beautiful song "Frozen Charlotte"